INTRODUCTION AND MENTORING

 How to make a successful start to your studies

-• Support is provided throughout the first semester
+• Support for first semester students throughout the first semester

 Participant feedback